RonanMDONeill/FYP/README.md

     <br>- In "src/recommendation/views.py", uncomment line 44
     <br>- In "src/recommendation/views.py", comment line 41
 5. In command line/Powershell/Terminal, activate the virtual environment and move to the "src" directory
-6. In the command line, create a Django admin user `<addr>` element here instead.
+6. In the command line, create a Django admin user '<addr>'